Morrison Hotel: Recording and composition

 Morrison Hotels back-to-basics approach largely stemmed from the group's dismay over the protracted sessions for The Soft Parade, which took nine months to record and cost $86,000 (equal to $ today), far more expensive than any previous Doors record.
 The band had also been stung by the critical reception to the record.
 On Morrison Hotel, there is a slight steer toward blues, which would be fully explored by the band on their next album L.A.
 Woman.
-Morrison Hotel was recorded between November 1969 and January 1970 with the exception of "Indian Summer", which was recorded on August 19, 1966 for The Doors, while "Waiting for the Sun" actually originated during the sessions for the band's third album.
+Morrison Hotel was recorded between November 1969 and January 1970, with the exception of "Indian Summer", which was recorded on August 19, 1966 for The Doors, while "Waiting for the Sun" actually originated during the sessions for the band's third album.

 Although Morrison Hotel contains no major hit singles, it features some of the band's most popular songs, including "Roadhouse Blues" and "Peace Frog", which would go on to become staples of classic rock radio.
 "Roadhouse Blues" took two days to record (November 4–5, 1969) with Paul Rothchild striving for perfection.
 Several takes from these sessions were included on the 2006 remastered album, with Morrison repeating the phrase "Money beats soul" over and over again.
 The sessions only took off on the second day, when distinguished blues guitarist Lonnie Mack (also signed to Elektra Records) joined in on bass and former Lovin' Spoonful bandleader John Sebastian (appearing under the pseudonym G. Puglese due to the constraint of his Reprise Records recording contract) joined in on harmonica.
-Over the course of the session, keyboardist Ray Manzarek switched from his Wurlitzer electric piano to a tack piano previously used on the Beach Boys "Good Vibrations".
+Over the course of the session, keyboardist Ray Manzarek switched from his Wurlitzer electric piano to a tack piano.